pnp/blog/content/post/power-platform-extensibility/index.md

 type: "regular"
 ---

-## Power Platform extensibility
+# Power Platform extensibility

-### Contents
+## Contents

-1. **Power Platform?
-I'm a developer!**
+1. **Power Platform extensibility options** (this page)
 1. [Power Apps](PowerApps.md)
 1. [Power Automate](./PowerAutomate.md)
 1. [Dataverse](Dataverse.md)

+## Don't code if you don't need to
-When building Power Platform solutions, we should first evaluate Platform capabilities and use as much of low-code as possible.
+When building Power Platform solutions, first evaluate Platform capabilities and use as much of low-code as possible.
 This means learning which controls are available, how to use [Power Fx](https://learn.microsoft.com/en-us/power-platform/power-fx/overview) (if you ever wrote Excel formula, you will feel at home), deciding which parts of business logic should be executed client-side, and when it's time to use Power Automate or other capabilities instead.

 Make sure you are familiar with [Where to place logic: Canvas apps, model-driven apps, Microsoft Dataverse, or Power Automate flows?](https://learn.microsoft.com/en-us/power-apps/guidance/planning/logic) and keep an eye on the [Release plans for Dynamics 365, Power Platform, and Cloud for Industry - Dynamics 365](https://learn.microsoft.com/en-us/dynamics365/release-plans/)⭐ to learn about new features as they are prepared for release.